 - Three Dirty Dwarves is a weird Hungarian thing.
 You control three dwarves who use sport gears as weapons and armors.
 Enemies include naked ninjas, an entire gym which attack by throwing can of steroids, and a blue troll covered by junkyard dogs biting his body.
 The backgrounds and the animated intro also have a distinct Eastern European Animation style.

-- Another Weird Swedish Thing is Garden Gnome Carnage.
+- Garden Gnome Carnage.
 The premise: You're a garden gnome tied to a building on wheels, and you're trying to hold off elves from dropping Christmas presents into the chimney (because gnomes hate holidays) by swinging into them and dropping bricks on them, in addition to the occasional air strike.
 Oh, and this game was made by Daniel Remar (of Iji and Hero Core fame).

 - Magicka starts off tame enough, you play as generic wizards in a generic fantasy settings helping a generic kingdom.
 Of course, then are things such as a your mentor; a vampire pretending not to be a vampire, the wooden horses, multiple references, parodies of game mechanics like sidequests, and the first expansion removes you from the generic setting and places the wizards and monster into Vietnam.